Keeping you safe and secure on Scotland’s Railway

 ScotRail has one of the strictest alcohol on trains policies in the UK.
 It is in place to make your journey more comfortable and safe.
 It is enforced by ScotRail and the British Transport Police.

-Between 9pm and 10am you cannot carry visible alcohol, even if it is not opened, on trains or in stations.
+Between 21:00 and 10:00 you cannot carry visible alcohol, even if it is not opened, on trains or in stations.
 People who are noticeably drunk, or are acting in a disorderly way, will not be allowed to get on a train at any time of day.
 We regularly introduce further restrictions at other times to help maintain the safety and security of passengers, such as travel to and from football or rugby events.

 If you see something suspicious while travelling on the ScotRail network, you should report it as soon as possible:

-- At a staffed station.
 Find a member of staff on the platform or the ticket office.

 Use the Help Point on the platform to report it or text British Transport Police on 61016.
 If it is an emergency, call 999.

 Thanks to these additional cameras, ScotRail staff will be able to remotely monitor bike shelters and quickly report suspicious behaviour to police.

 There is always someone to contact if you feel unsafe when using the railway.
 This could be because of anti-social behaviour, something that doesn’t look right or someone acting suspiciously.
 If it doesn’t look or feel right, always tell someone.
 Below, you'll find all the details you need:

 British Transport Police is the police service for Britain’s railways, providing a service to rail operators, their staff and passengers.
 Their mission is to protect and serve the railway environment and its community, keeping levels of disruption, crime and the fear of crime as low as possible.